dani8439/slice-nyc/mvp-notes.md

 User can choose from category of Pizza Type (Neapolitan, NY-Style, etc)

-User can add pies to database.
+User can add pies to database, and edit/update them.
+Can they delete?
+Don't want them deleting record from everyone.

-User can filter Restaurants by neighborhood and borough?
+User can add restaurants to database, edit and update them.
+Cannot delete them.

-User can rate restaurant & pies?
+User can rate restaurant & add pies to restaurant review that they've eaten.
+NO REVIEW of individual pies.
+Not necessary.

+User can then filter what restaurants they have rated, and see those ratings.